Twin-S: A Digital Twin for Skull-base Surgery: Introduction

-Augmented Reality (AR) and Virtual Reality (VR) are closely related to \DT{} systems and have been widely adopted for surgical applications~\citep{lungu_review_2021}.
-Most prior AR systems overlay the pre-operative scans or plans on the patient anatomy for intra-operative guidance~\citep{aguilar-salinas_current_2022}.
-However, these systems do not update the patient model intra-operatively, limiting the utility of these systems in surgical practice~\citep{kockro_dex-ray_2009}.
-VR systems, on the other hand, mainly focus on simulations for surgical training~\citep{agha_role_2015}.
-These VR systems do not receive measurements from the real world, thus fail to mimic the behaviors of the physical entities in real-time~\citep{munawar_virtual_2021}.
-Concurrent to our work, Shi \textit{et al.}~\citep{shi_synergistic_2022} use the digital twins paradigm in liver tumor surgery.
-A virtual model is used to predict the motion of the liver for respiratory compensation.
-Several other works have used the \DT{} framework to realize telesurgery~\citep{laaki_prototyping_2019, bonne_digital_2022}.
-To reduce the bandwidth requirement of network communication, they proposed to replace the visualization of remote scenes entirely with renderings of local simulation.
-Thus, only poses of objects are required to be communicated through the network.
-However, they did not quantitatively evaluate the matching between digital twin and physical entity, reducing the fidelity of the twins.
+Augmented Reality (AR) and Virtual Reality (VR) also closely relate to digital twin systems and have been widely adopted for surgical applications~\cite{lungu_review_2021}.
+Most prior AR systems overlay the pre-operative scans or plans on the patient anatomy for intra-operative guidance~\cite{aguilar-salinas_current_2022}.
+However, these systems do not update the patient model intra-operatively, limiting their applications~\cite{kockro_dex-ray_2009}.
+VR systems, on the other hand, mainly focus on simulations for surgical training~\cite{agha_role_2015}.
+These VR systems do not receive measurements from the real world, and thus fail to mimic the behaviors of the physical entities in real-time~\cite{munawar_virtual_2021, munawar2023fully}.

-We present a digital twins framework for skull-base surgeries, named \ours{}, which can seamlessly integrate within various image-guided interventions.
-We specifically consider mastoidectomy~\citep{razavi_image-guided_2019}, a surgical approach in the lateral skull base whereby bone is removed with surgical drills to obtain access to the middle and inner ear.
-Given the complex arrangement of cortical bone, nerves, vasculature and end-organs, surgical stereo microscopes are used to navigate in the small operating field. \ours{} combines high-precision optical tracking and real-time simulation to create \DT{} for skull-base surgery.
-We rely on rigorous calibration routines to ensure that the digital twin representation precisely mimics all real-world processes. \ours{} models and tracks the critical components of skull-base surgery, including the surgical tool, patient anatomy, and surgical camera.
-Significantly, \ours{} updates patient anatomy to account for the real-world tool to tissue interactions at a frame rate of 28 FPS.
+We present a digital twin framework named \ours{} for skull base surgeries.
+We specifically consider mastoidectomy~\cite{razavi2019image}, a surgical approach in the lateral skull base whereby bone is removed with surgical drills to obtain access to the middle and inner ear.
+Given the complex arrangement of cortical bone, nerves, vasculature, and end-organs, surgical stereo microscopes are used to navigate in the small operating field. \ours{} combines high-precision optical tracking and real-time physics-based simulation~\cite{munawar_virtual_2021, munawar2023fully}.
+We rely on calibration routines to ensure that the virtual representation precisely mimics all real-world processes. \ours{} models and tracks the critical components of skull base surgery, including the surgical tool, patient anatomy, and surgical camera. \ours{} updates the virtual patient anatomy model to account for the real-world tool-to-tissue interactions at a frame rate of 28 FPS.